nts-e/IntroEM-OpenOrganelle-Dataset/README.md

 		B) _s3://janelia-cosem-publications/heinrich-2021a/_ - The data used for the paper.

-- I already downloaded the datasets from bucket B ( I chose B and not A, because the provided code in GitHub refers to B. Note that I could not explain why the size of the raw data in A is not equal to its size in B).
+- What I downloaded are the datasets fron bucket B ( I chose B and not A, because the provided code in GitHub refers to B. Note that I could not explain why the size of the raw data in A is not equal to its size in B).

-- The datasets are stored in this location: [\\132.72.65.219\qtree_assafzar\assafzar\OpenOrganelle\janelia-cosem-publications\heinrich-2021a](file://132.72.65.219/qtree_assafzar/assafzar/OpenOrganelle/janelia-cosem-publications/heinrich-2021a)
+- For the internal lab users, the datasets are stored in this location: [\\132.72.65.219\qtree_assafzar\assafzar\OpenOrganelle\janelia-cosem-publications\heinrich-2021a](file://132.72.65.219/qtree_assafzar/assafzar/OpenOrganelle/janelia-cosem-publications/heinrich-2021a)

 - I recommend beginning from **jrc_hela-2**.

-- I wrote a python procedure to download the data. todo: add download procedure.
+- I wrote a python procedure to download the data (todo: add procedure).

 - A "hello world" for loading images from the datasets is provided [here](https://github.com/nts-e/OpenOrganelle/blob/main/Code/data_access/hello_data.ipynb).